Posted worker’s rights and obligations

 If the worker according to the EU rules on the coordination of social security systems is posted from a country within the EU/EEA or Switzerland, he/she or the employer in the home country should apply for certificate A1.
 Certificate A1 shows what country the worker is insured in and what country the worker or employer shall pay social security contributions in.
 In order to get the certificate, you contact the equivalent of the Swedish Social Insurance Agency in your home country.

 Further rights for long-term posting

-If the posting has lasted more than 12 months, the posted worker has the right to almost all of the working conditions and terms of employment that apply to employees in Sweden in a corresponding situation.
+If the posting has lasted more than 12 months, the posted worker is entitled to almost all of the working conditions and terms of employment that apply to employees in Sweden in a corresponding situation.

-The employer may extend the time to 18 months if he or she notifies the extension and provides the reasons for it to the Swedish Work Environment Authority.
+The employer may extend the time limit from 12 to 18 months if he or she notifies the extension and provides the reasons for it to the Swedish Work Environment Authority.
 The employer must do so no later than the date the worker has been posted for 12 months.